cucumber/common/html-formatter/javascript/README.md

 This is to avoid errors from React as described in [facebook/react#13991](https://github.com/facebook/react/issues/13991).

-After you have done that you should be able to generate HTML reports - for example:
+After you have done that you should be able to generate HTML reports.
+For example, to generate a report with random results for the `.feature` files used in gherkin's test suite:

 ```
+cd ../../gherkin
+../fake-cucumber/javascript/bin/fake-cucumber \
-../../fake-cucumber/javascript/bin/fake-cucumber \
+  --results random \
-features/*.feature | \
+  testdata/good/*.feature | \
-./bin/cucumber-html-formatter.js > \
+  ../html-formatter/javascript/bin/cucumber-html-formatter.js > \
-index.html
+  gherkin.html
 ```